 Additionally, Business Insider notes that an important part of getting employees to take time off is in ensuring that there is no vacation shaming taking place in your company.
 They write “don't let anyone in the organization make anyone else feel guilty about taking time off.
 This starts at the top with leadership.
 The executive team needs to actively communicate this to department managers and let them know it won't be tolerated from them”.

 Preparing for the holiday season means giving employees the resources they need to feel assured that they ‘won’t be missed’.

 To allow employees to truly disconnect during the holidays, you can provide them with a few resources.
 For one, give them a template for out-of-office emails which includes a designated contact, e.g. “If you have any questions, please contact my manager Susan”.
 Very few jobs will require an emergency after-hours contact, but you can delegate this decision to the employee’s manager.

 You can also encourage employees to disable push notifications for their email or messaging service on their phones.
 By pausing notifications temporarily, your employees won’t feel the “urge” to check messages and stay on top of communications while away.

 If you have a product or service that requires 24/7 support for clients, stagger work schedules to make sure that all of your employees are getting time off and that those who are working holiday hours are shown appreciation and compensated appropriately.

-If the leadership in an organization truly respects the idea of time off (i.e. genuinely taking time away from the office), they should practice what they preach.
-Doing so will automatically empower the rest of the organization and send a clear message that you value your employees, not just their work.
+Leaders should also commit to taking time off and visibly communicating vacation time.
+Doing so will automatically empower the rest of the organization and send a clear message that you value your employees even when they’re not at work.